 Lodgemore Swing Bridge — Makers plate restored

-The shattered cast iron name plate that once identified Lodgemore Swing Bridge as the work of T.H.J.
+The shattered cast iron nameplate that once identified Lodgemore Swing Bridge as a product of T.H.J.
 Daniels Ltd. has been repaired by local engineers Ryeford Engineering.

 The photograph below shows Lodgemore bridge back in February 2015 before work began on installing the new lift bridge.